Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   spack info helloworld
   ```

   where Python now shows up as variant with its description.
-We can deactivate Python by specifying
+Python dependency is removed by doing

   ```bash
   spack info helloworld -python
   ```

-  `~` can be (often) used instead of `-`.
-There are [examples in the documentation](https://spack.readthedocs.io/en/latest/basic_usage.html#variants).

 ## Further material